When should you reduce your life insurance coverage?

 When it comes to the long-term peace of mind life insurance can offer, you can never have too much of that.
 But maybe you’ve gone through a life change since you bought the policy several years ago.
 You paid off your house, you made some real traction on building wealth, or your child is officially a financially independent adult.
 If that’s the case, you might find that the term coverage you have is a bit more than you need.

 Instead of canceling your policy or paying for $1 million in term life insurance coverage when you only need $500,000, did you know that many insurers will let you reduce your face amount?

 Many insurers allow for policy changes

 Reducing the amount of coverage you have is usually not a big deal.
-Many insurers will let you make a change to your policy at least once during the life of the policy.
-At Haven Life, for instance, Haven Term policyholders can reduce their policy amount at any time and multiple times (assuming it’s not lower than our current policy minimum of $100,000).
-Keep in mind that increasing your coverage amount almost always requires medical underwriting unless it’s within a certain timeframe of when you purchased the policy.
-So, it’s wise to ensure you really want to have less coverage for the rest of your term length.
+Many policies will let you make a change to your policy at least once during the life of the policy.
+At Haven Life, for instance, Haven Term policyholders can reduce their policy amount at any time and multiple times (assuming it’s not lower than our current policy minimum of $250,000).

 If you’re finding yourself in a situation where you think you have too much coverage, take a moment to recalculate your life insurance needs and see if the recommendation is less than the current coverage you have.
 If so, contact your life insurance company or agency and find out the logistics of reducing your coverage.